jurkomehurko/OpenLab-Python/README.md

 (3) total number of people working here.

 2. Now create a class called `Member` which has three member variables: (1) name, (2) email and (3) date of birth (use `datetime`).
-This class should also include a method called `compute_age` which returns age of the participant in years, months and days.
+This class should also include a method called `compute_age` which returns age of the participant in years.

 3. Next, create two classes called `Mentor` and `Participant`.